Comprehensive Bioinformatics support for the programme users.

 Development and support of the programme's Imaging portal which allows the users to both run the imaging analysis pipelines and visualise their results.

-Our Development Stack
+Our Software/Analysis Stack

-Back End: Docker, Singularity, Kubernetes, Terraform, Ansible
+Back End: Kubernetes, Docker, Singularity, Terraform, Ansible

 We have an excellent experience with student internships and apprenticeships.
 We welcome students with their own funding (with a possibility of topping it up) to work on both infrastructure and research projects.
 Please contact Vladimir Kiselev for further information.
 For apprenticeship information please check the dedicated Sanger website.